 We know that the objects around us are in a three dimensional or 3D state.
 However, depicting any 3D structure on papers permits two dimensional (2D) representations only.
 The transition from a 3D state to a 2D state leads to some distortions of the depicted object.
 Such distortions are typical with chemical molecules in the 3D form, and we have to show them in the 2D state by using some method.
 The Fischer projection is one of the techniques of showing three-dimensional chemical molecules on paper.

-The Fischer projection is a method of representing three-dimensional structures or organic molecule in a two-dimensional setup.
+The Fischer projection is a method of representing three-dimensional structures or organic molecules in a two-dimensional setup.
 Emil Fischer devised the groundbreaking plan in 1891.
-Horizontal and vertical lines are used to describe the 3D state of the molecules, with the horizontal lines representing attachments pointing out of the papers towards us, and vertical lines represent attachments pointing out the back of the paper, away from us.
+Horizontal and vertical lines are used to describe the 3D state of the molecules, with the horizontal lines representing attachments pointing out of the papers towards us, and vertical lines representing attachments pointing out the back of the paper, away from us.
 The intersection of the two lines depicts the central carbon.
 They are a convenient way to represent chiral molecules and distinguish between pairs of enantiomers.
 They are most commonly used to show isomers of sugars.

 Fischer projections were initially proposed for representing carbohydrates and were used by chemists, particularly in organic chemistry and biochemistry.